rfshelley/Documentation/smartapp-developers-guide/state.rst

 .. _state_atomicState_overview:

-State and Atomic State Overview
+State and Atomic State overview
 -------------------------------

 There are two objects injected into every SmartApp to persist and retrieve data across executions: ``state`` and ``atomicState`` (Device Handlers only have ``state`` available, but an understanding of how ``state`` works is still important for Device Handler developers).